HadokenCode/go-angular-mongo/README.md

 # GoGAM (Work-In-Progress)
-GoLang + GoGin + AngularJs + MongoDB Stack
+GoLang + Gorilla + AngularJs + MongoDB Stack

 Web Application stack built with the following technologies:

 * GoLang for developing the backend
-* GoGin for API framework
+* Gorilla for API routing
 * AngularJS for developing the frontend
 * MongoDB for the Database (NoSQL)